 S.No.
-Description of Tasks Coordinated by (from Dates Tasks 2 0001.1011 01 1 1011.0 Within Visva-Bharati) (Tentative) 1.
-Notice inviting tender Chair-person, Twin Museum Revival Committee on behalf of the Director, RB & Adhyaksha, KB 4 th October 2016 2.
-On-site (RB & KB) visits, if required , by interested parties Director/Curator RB and Principal, KB or Prof Sisir Sahana 24 th -25th October 2016 3.
-Last date for seeking answers/sending queries Director, RB and Prof Sisir Sahana as Project Coordinators 1 st November 2016 4.
-Last date of submission of two part tender in sealed cover To the Director, RB office 8 th November 2016; 2.30 pm 5.
-Opening of the Technical part of the Tender Director-RB, Adhyaksha- KB, University Engineer and Estate Officer 8 th Novemmber 2016; 4.00 pm 6.
-Meeting of the CEC to evaluate designs & awards marks to each party out of a Max of 70 for the proposal and presentation Director, RB invites; Meeting Hall, Admin Bldg.; Chaired by VC's Nominee 10 th November 2016 7.
-2 nd Meeting of the CEC (in continuation) to consider four shortlisted parties scoring highest out of 70, and open the financial quote of the same to award mark out of 30 Marks -Do- 11 th November 2016 8.
-Award of the contract to selected party that scores the highest out of 70+30 marks Director, RB & Adhyaksha, KB to issue order By 22 nd Nov 2016 (Approx) 9.
-Completion of all tasks (Para 3.4, Tasks A-Q) and submission of documents The University Engineer 6 th January 2017 10.
-3 rd Meeting of the Board of Assessors to evaluate the submissions by the Selected Party Director, RB & Adhyaksha, KB to invite all to the meeting January 2016 (Date to be announced)
+Tasks Description of Tasks Coordinated by (from Within Visva-Bharati) Dates (Tentative) la la Notice inviting tender Chair-person, Twin Museum Revival Committee on behalf of the Director, RB & Adhyaksha, KB 4 th October 2016 1b Revised notification with extended dead-line Chair-person, Twin Museum Revival Committee 31 st October 2016 2.
+On-site (RB & KB) visits, if required, by interested parties Director/Curator RB and Principal, KB or Prof Sisir Sahana/Curator Kala Bhavana 4 th to 8 th & 11 th November 2016 3.
+Last date for seeking answers/sending queries Prof Raman Siva Kumar as Chair-person of Twin Museum Committee 12th November 2016 4.
+Last date of submission of two part tender in sealed cover To the Director, RB office 18 th November 2016; 2.30 pm 5.
+Opening of the Technical part of the Tender Director-RB, Adhyaksha- KB, University Engineer and Estate Officer 18 th November 2016; 4.00 pm 6.
+Meeting of the CEC to evaluate designs & awards marks to each party out of a Max of 70 for the proposal and presentation Prof Raman Siva Kumar as Chair-person of Twin Museum Committee invites; Meeting Hall, Admin Bldg.; Chaired by VC's Nominee End of November 2016 (Exact date to be informed to shortlisted parties later) 7.
+2 nd Meeting of the CEC (in continuation) to consider shortlisted parties scoring highest out of 70, and open the financial quote of the same to award mark out of 30 Marks -Do- End of November 2016 8.
+Award of the contract to selected party that scores the highest out of 70+30 marks Director, RB & Adhyaksha, KB to issue order By 12 th december 2016 (Approx) 9.
+Completion of all tasks (Para 3.4, Tasks A-Q) and submission of documents The University Engineer 14 th January 2017 10.
+3 rd Meeting of the Board of Assessors to evaluate the submissions by the Selected Party Director, RB & Adhyaksha, KB to invite all to the meeting January 2017 (Date to be announced)